Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 The output is a valid MusicXML voice layout, not necessarily the same voice layout as the original document.

+Maintainer direction:

+- this heuristic voice reconstruction is not intended to be the default long-term export behavior
+- a future version may expose it as an opt-in export mode after deeper study of `mx`, music21, and MuseScore behavior
+- until then, cases that require heuristic voice reconstruction should be treated as outside the default v1 export contract and should raise an explicit export error rather than silently synthesizing voices
+- the future export option name and interface are still TBD, so code comments and user-facing error messages must say that the heuristic mode is not yet exposed and must be kept in sync when that option is added later

 ### 4. Split notes into measure-bounded segments